Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 For a beginner learning how to spearfish I’d advise against buying a beautiful wooden speargun.
 When you’re looking at spearguns at this length (100 to 120cm) the stock of the barrel is mostly just aesthetic, so pick the one you like best.
-Stainless steel is going to be the best “value for money” choice, and is one of the reasons we chose the AB Biller Stainless Steel Pro as our editor’s choice for best speargun.
+I prefer metal barrels as the best “value for money” choice, and is one of the reasons we chose the Hammerhead Evolution 2 as our editor’s choice for best speargun.

 Get comfortable with the grip

 If you look closely in the store you’ll notice there’s a few different variations of the handle on a speargun.
 Some have a lovely molded pistol grip, while others are far more simplistic.
 My advice is to try them out in your hand, and see which is most comfortable.
 You want to be able to keep hold of your gun for long periods of time, when you’re diving or if you’re fighting with a fish on the other end of it.
 It needs to be easy to hold on to.

 This is rather important, as there are more and more spearguns flooding our markets from cheaper overseas locations.
 You need a safe trigger mechanism.
 Otherwise you risk misfiring your speargun.
 Which means the shaft “fires” without you having pulled the trigger.
 Sometimes it’s because of a fault within the trigger, other times it’s due to there being too much tension on the shaft.
 What’s scary though is spearguns with plastic trigger mechanisms.
 These will wear, and eventually misfire.
 I guarantee it.
 Which could spell disaster for anyone you’re diving with.